jacob-8/polylingual.dev/README.md

 - update URL of Stackblitz vm if possible
 - use updated UnoCSS w/ web fonts and typography
 - flesh out how to how to make progression actionable with a click (especially add and remove files or rename)
+- fork retypewriter and start from 00 so first step is 01
 - use Svelte inspector by catching message from iframe and opening applicable file in the editor

 ## Stackblitz Embedded Environment Notes